 Read an excellent article about soil by Michael Derewenko here.

 Slopes in the garden can be a fantastic visual enhancement.
 However, they provide an extra degree of difficulty for irrigation.
 As the severity of the slope increases so does the challenge to water correctly.
 The potential for runoff is higher due to the slope.
 The soil comes into play here as well.
-The good news is selecting the correct emission device along with the proper run times for your controller make this a solvable issue.
+The good news is selecting the correct emission device along with the proper run times for your controller makes this a solvable issue.

 Take advantage of the cycle and soak feature if your controller has one.
-Cycle and soak automatically breaks the total time of water up into separate watering schedules allow water to soak in.
-For example, if total run time is 12 minutes your controller (based on the severity of the slope) breaks up the 12 minutes into three cycles of 4 minutes allowing an hour between cycles, so the water to soak into the soil.
+Cycle and soak automatically breaks the total time of water up into separate watering schedules that allow water to soak in.
+For example, if the total run time is 12 minutes your controller (based on the severity of the slope) breaks up the 12 minutes into three cycles of 4 minutes allowing an hour between cycles, so the water to soak into the soil.